udeese/udeese/README.md

 - 👋 Hi, I’m @udeese
 - 👀 I’m interested in full stack development.
 - 🌱 I’m currently learning HTML, CSS, JavaScript, Java, C#, C++, React, Node.js, MongoDB, .NET, Python, Cybersecurity, Computer Science.
-- 💞️ I’m looking to collaborate on a fun, full stack application.
+- 💞️ I’m looking to collaborate on a fun, full stack applications.
 - 📫 How to reach me is here on GitHub or LinkedIn.
 - ⚡ Fun fact: I like gaming as well, reading, art and working on cars!